 Light guards have long been part of the G-Wagon’s utilitarian DNA, and adding them immediately pushed the G63 away from showroom luxury and closer to expedition-ready.

-We got our set from G-Wagon specialists and OVR G63 project partner, Jack Wagon Overlanding.
+We got our set from Mercedes-Benz G-Class specialists and OVR G63 project partner, Jack Wagon Overlanding.
+While aftermarket options exist, we chose factory Mercedes-Benz guards from a trusted shop for guaranteed fitment and OEM quality.

 The headlight covers had to come off to access the mounting hardware underneath.
 It wasn’t difficult, just time-consuming, and patience went a long way.

-The headlight guards were slightly more involved.
+For G-Class owners considering this modification, the headlight guards were slightly more involved.
 Installing them required drilling into the headlight covers themselves.
-Taking a drill to a G-Wagon is not something most owners take lightly, but it was necessary for a secure install.
+Taking a drill to a G-Wagon is not something most owners take lightly, but it was necessary for a secure install and long-term off-road durability.

 We couldn’t find official instructions, so we referenced how similar guards were mounted on other Gs we’d seen in person and online.